aimer63/fire/README.md

 - **[Simulation Engine](/docs/simulation_engine.md)**

-  The core of Firestarter is an engine that models your financial life month by month, year by year.
+  The core of firecast is an engine that models your financial life month by month, year by year.
 For each of the thousands of simulation runs, it projects a unique potential financial future based on your configuration and randomized market returns.